 1. Pin comments

-- To pin a comment, click on the pink pin icon.
-To unpin a comment, simply click on the blue pin icon.
+- To pin a comment, click on the pink pin icon at the bottom of the comment so that the icon turns blue.
+To unpin it, click on the blue pin icon.

-- Pin up to three strong or important comments to the top of the thread.
+- Pin up to three strong or important comments to the top of the thread - more than this will disrupt the flow of the comment section.

 - Comments can be pinned by anyone with facilitator, author or organisation admin permissions.